jhamlet/node-sake/README.md

 options:
    -f, --sakefile PATH    Specify PATH to Sakefile to run instead of searching for
                           one.
+   -n, --dry-run          Do a dry run without executing actions.
    -T, --tasks            List tasks with descriptions and exit.
    -P, --prerequisites    List tasks and their prerequisites and exit.
    -r, --require MODULE   Require MODULE before executing Sakefile and expose the